theblacki/IVRAR_Project/content/posts/week1.md

 Actual problems only started cropping up when I tried hosting the site on Github via automatic deployment.

 I tried following the referenced [Deployment Guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/ "HUGO Github Deployment Guide") of HUGO, which had it's own stumbling blocks, like not mentioning that the repository has to be public for the pages feature to be available and should be created as such, or not mentioning the actual HUGO website in the workflow.
-Should the site be pre-existant, created only afterwards, or does that not matter?
+Should the site be pre-existent, created only afterwards, or does that not matter?

 Having already created the site and adding some Git shenanigans made this step take longer than what would've been necessary, but in the end, everything worked out all right and the site ran without problems.